MolBIFFM/diana/README.md

 ```
 The modification-specific statistic that a specified measurement range refers
 to.
 It defaults to the binary logarithm of a measurement for `null` but can be
-set to `"log10"`, `"percentile"`, `"quantile"`, `"ratio"` or `"standard score"`,
+set to `"quantile"`, `"ratio"` or `"standard score"`, computed with respect to
-computed with respect to the distribution of a particular modification at a
+the distribution of a particular modification at a particular time of
-particular time of measurement across each community of the protein-protein
+measurement across each community of the protein-protein interaction network, if
-interaction network, if applicable.
+applicable.

 ```json
 {